sanger-cellular-informatics/Targeton-Designer/README.md

 ### Install Dependencies

-Before we install dependencies, ensure if `make` command is installed on your instance.
+Before we install dependencies, check `make` command is installed on your instance needed.
 To check, run the following command:

 ```
 make --version
 ```

-If you see `GNU Make x.x`, then you already have installed `make` command on your instance.
+If you see `GNU Make x.x`, then you have installed `make` command on your instance.
 If not run the following:
 ```
 sudo apt install make
 ```

-You can also check the `make` command desired version for installing essential dependencies for Primer3 Designer Tool using the following command:
+You can also check the `make` command required version for installing essential dependencies for Primer3 Designer Tool using the following command:

 ```
 make check-make
 ```

-Once, you have `make` command working you can start installing dependencies such as Build-essential, BedTools and Python (3.8), Python-venv (3.8), Python Virtual Environment and Changing ```python``` command to point to Python (3.8), Ubuntu expects python3 to be a specific version for compatibility.
+Once, you have `make` command installed you can start installing dependencies such as Build-essential, Bedtools and Python (3.8), Python Virtual Environment and changing ```python``` command to point to Python (3.8), Ubuntu expects Python3 to be a specific version for compatibility.
 To install all required dependencies run the following command:

 ```
 sudo make install